The VET Toolbox Call for proposals on inclusion in VET is closed.

 Especially women, migrants and internally displaced people, people living in rural and remote areas, people with disabilities and the poorest quintile (non-exhaustive list).

-The VET Toolbox Call for Proposals provide grant funding of EUR 250.000 to EUR 400.000 to at least 10 projects implemented in Africa and/or Asia (see list of eligible countries in annex L).
+Grants of the VET Toolbox are a minimum of EUR 250.000 to EUR 400.000 to at least 10 projects implemented in Africa and/or Asia (see list of eligible countries in annex L).

 Who do we fund?

-Participation in the call for proposals is open on equal terms to all legal persons.
+Participation in the call for proposals was open on equal terms to all legal persons.

-To ensure national ownership and sustainability of the action, at least 1 applicant (lead applicant and/or co-applicant(s)) must be legally established and registered in the country in which the action takes place.
+To ensure national ownership and sustainability of the action, at least 1 applicant (lead applicant and/or co-applicant(s)) had to be legally established and registered in the country in which the action takes place.

-Lead applicants must be a non-state actor and non-profit making actor.
-This includes institutions such as non-governmental non-profit organisations, community-based organisations, private-sector non-profit agencies and networks thereof at local, national, regional and international level.
+Lead applicants had to be a non-state actor and non-profit making actor.
+This included institutions such as non-governmental non-profit organisations, community-based organisations, private-sector non-profit agencies and networks thereof at local, national, regional and international level.

-In order to ensure national ownership and sustainability of the action, the lead applicant must act with at least one co-applicant.
+In order to ensure national ownership and sustainability of the action, the lead applicant had to act with at least one co-applicant.

-Co-applicants must satisfy the eligibility criteria as applicable to the lead applicant himself.
-In addition, the following are however also eligible:
+Co-applicants had to satisfy the eligibility criteria as applicable to the lead applicant himself.
+In addition, the following were however also eligible: